jainl28patel/PageEth/README.md

 * Custom Hook contract takes the data from the message and encorporates Sign's Attestation to the message sends the same on the chain.

 ### LayerZero contracts
-* Layer0 contracts ensures that the message is sent to all the configured chains currently `base-sepolia`, `optimism-sepolia` and `polygon-amoy`.
+* LayerZero contracts ensures that the message is sent to all the configured chains currently `base-sepolia`, `optimism-sepolia` and `polygon-amoy`.
-* Each message recieved on each chain is broadcasted to all the other chains using Layer0 in batch send mode.
+* Each message recieved on each chain is broadcasted to all the other chains using LayerZero in batch send mode.

 ### The Graph